Adversarial Flow Models: Qualitative Results

-\paragraph{Layer visualization.} We follow prior works to project every layer's hidden features onto the top-3 PCA components~\citep{hyun2025scalable}, and through a trained linear projection and decode to images using the VAE~\citep{lin2025diffusion}.
-Note that in PCA, because DiT~\citep{peebles2023scalable} uses absolute positional encoding through input, some PCA of early layers are dominated by sinusoidal encoding.
-Also, because the PCA of each layer is fitted independently, some layers have a different top-3 order, so the color of the visualization can change abruptly despite the underlying features being similar.
+\paragraph{Layer visualization.} We follow prior works to project the hidden features of every layer onto the top three PCA components~\citep{hyun2025scalable}, and through a trained linear projection and decode them into images using the VAE~\citep{lin2025diffusion}.
+Note that in PCA, because DiT~\citep{peebles2023scalable} uses absolute positional encoding through input, the PCA of some early layers is dominated by sinusoidal encoding.
+Also, because the PCA of each layer is fitted independently, some layers have a different top-three ordering, so the color of the visualization can change abruptly despite the underlying features being similar.
 Clear imagery is formed in the later layers of the model.
-Unlike~\citep{hyun2025scalable}, we do not impose any manual supervision losses on the intermediate features, and the models still obtain top FIDs regardless.
+Unlike~\citep{hyun2025scalable}, we do not impose any manual supervision losses on the intermediate features, and the models still obtain top FIDs.
 Notice that for the 112-layer model, a large number of middle layers seem not to be contributing much in the visualization, but they are indeed effective in improving the final FID.
 The visualizations may not reveal the full contributions of these layers.